10 Essential surf and water photography tips for beginners

 One of the most powerful ways to bring the ocean to life is through shutter speed.
 A fast shutter, 1/1000 sec or more, will freeze water droplets mid-air and capture a surfer mid-turn in perfect clarity.
 A slower shutter, on the other hand, transforms moving water into soft streaks and motion blur, giving your photos a dreamy, almost painterly quality.

 That early experimenting on land taught me a valuable lesson: get to know your gear in a safe, controlled environment first.
-When you are in the water, things happen fast, waves are breaking, surfers are moving, light is changing.
-If you have already built muscle memory for how your camera behaves at different shutter speeds, you will be ready to adapt in the moment.
+When you’re in the water, things happen fast; waves are breaking, surfers are moving, light is changing.
+If you’ve already built muscle memory for how your camera behaves at different shutter speeds, you’ll be ready to adapt in the moment.

 3. Shoot at golden hour

-There is a reason photographers chase dawn and dusk, the light is softer, the colours richer, and everything feels more magical.
-In surf photography, golden hour is not just about light, it is about mood.
+There’s a reason photographers chase dawn and dusk, the light is softer, colours richer, and everything feels more magical.
+I call these the in-between moments.
+In surf photography, golden hour isn’t just about light, it’s about mood.

 One of my favourite examples of this is a photo I call Peach Peeler.
 Mark and I were on a romantic weekend away on the East Cape, staying at a little beachfront Airbnb.
 We walked barefoot across the grass, down the wooden steps, and straight into turquoise water.
 The waves there break differently to my local, perfectly shaped, hypnotic to watch and photograph.
 Just before dawn broke, the sky turned a soft peach, painting the sea in surreal tones.
 The contrast of rich turquoise waves against that peach sky has made this image one of my most popular prints to date.